rdlauer/articles/blues/lora-wifi-cellular-fallback/lora-wifi-cell.md

 Well, let's now disconnect my personal LoRaWAN gateway and then see what happens in a `hub.sync.status` request:

 ```
-STILL NEED THIS
+# request:
+{"req":"hub.sync.status"}
+# response:
+{'sync': True, 'requested': 59, 'status': 'sync in progress {sync}'}
 ```

 Uh oh.
-Time to fall back to Wi-Fi!
+Unfortunately we are impatient and since "sync in progress" is going on past one minutes it's time to fall back to Wi-Fi!

 ### Step 9: From LoRa to Wi-Fi to Cellular